neaqx/thegamemaster/README.md

 * Additional questions might be available
 * Additional quiz types:
-    * "The game features a variety of difficulty levels to cater to a diverse range of users: Easy, Medium, and Hard.
+    * The game features a variety of difficulty levels to cater to a diverse range of users: Easy, Medium, and Hard.
 Each level is carefully designed to offer a tailored challenge, ensuring that beginners can comfortably start with the basics, while more experienced users can test their skills with more complex questions.
-This tiered approach allows players to progressively enhance their knowledge and challenge themselves according to their skill level."
+This tiered approach allows players to progressively enhance their knowledge and challenge themselves according to their skill level.

 ---